albjan/deep-carbon/README.md

 <img src="https://user-images.githubusercontent.com/20466488/147395188-38fa7ad8-2446-4fb5-bc96-ad0194ec1084.png" height="350">
 </p>

-With only 113 of these, I don't have nearly enough training samples for my CNN.
+With only 113 of these, I didn't have nearly enough training samples for my CNN.
 The solution?
 Genenating artificial samples!

 ### Generating Synthetic Training Data ###

 I randomly selected 20,000 spectra from a quasar spectra dataset within SDSS DR12.
 After some hefty pre-processing (normalizing the data, fitting the data points to a continuum, generating artificial noise, etc.), I was ready for the most important part: actually inserting synthetic neutral-carbon absorption lines into the spectra.
-In 10,000 samples, I inserted two absorption lines whose properties mimiced that of real neutral-carbon lines; this served as my positive sample.
-I left the other 10,000 alone, which served as my negative sample.
+In what became the 10,000 positive samples, I inserted two absorption lines whose properties mimiced that of real neutral-carbon lines.
+I left the other 10,000 alone, which served as the negative sample.
 An additional 4,000 samples (2,000 positive, 2,000 negative) served as testing data.

 ### Data Preprocessing ###